Suhail-khan0786/sigma-demo2/README.md

 # sigma-demo2
-This is a demo for a Git &amp; Github class with Apna College
+This is a demo for a Git &amp; Github class with Apna College.